-- A value of 1 shows that there is no difference in prevalence between the group of interest (eg, men) and the reference group (eg, women). - A value higher than 1 shows that the prevalence is higher for the group of interest than for the reference group. - A value lower than 1 shows that the prevalence is lower for the group of interest than for the reference group.
+- A value of 1 shows that there is no difference between the group of interest (eg, men) and the reference group (eg, women). - A value higher than 1 shows that the proportion is higher for the group of interest than for the reference group. - A value lower than 1 shows that the proportion is lower for the group of interest than for the reference group.

 The rate ratios presented in NZHS reports are adjusted for differences in demographic factors between the groups being compared that may be influencing (confounding) the comparison.
+The adjustments are as follows.